-In the latest version of ECOSAR, the log Kow values for each training set chemical is predicted using the KOWWIN program from U.S. EPA's EPISuite model (Meylan and Howard 1995).
-Previous versions of ECOSAR (up to model version 0.99g) used Kow values as calculated by Biobyte's CLogP program and these values are still provided for reference in the data tables.
-All QSARs were derived using predicted log Kow values for the training set chemicals to minimize potential measurement variability which may arise from inconsistent laboratory test conditions, inaccurate measurements for chemicals with higher Kow values (whose log Kow value is often hard to measure), or where pH conditions can affect a chemicals partitioning based on pKa considerations among other issues.
+In the latest version of ECOSAR, the log K{ow} values for each training set chemical is predicted using the KOWWIN program from U.S. EPA's Estimation Programs Interface Suite (EPISuiteTM) model (Meylan and Howard 1995).
+Previous versions of ECOSAR (up to model version 0.99g) used Kow values as calculated by Biobyte's CLogP program.
+All QSARs were derived using predicted log K{ow} values for the training set chemicals to minimize potential measurement variability that may arise from inconsistent laboratory test conditions, inaccurate measurements for chemicals with higher K{ow} values (whose log K{ow} value is often hard to measure), or where pH conditions can affect a chemical's partitioning based on pKa considerations among other issues.
 There were also many cases where log Kow values were not available for chemicals that had measured toxicity data.
-Therefore, log Kow values had to be estimated in order to use the chemicals within the training sets of the model.
-Although ECOSAR will accept user entered log Kow values, when there is uncertainty in reliability of available measured values for a query chemical it is recommended that the predicted log Kow values be used.
-After collecting the training set information for each chemical including estimated log Kow and valid toxicity results, regression techniques are applied to the class-specific data sets to derive mathematical relationships between log Kow and toxicity (often called the resulting algorithm).
-These resulting class-specific equations typically take the form of y = mx + b, where "y" represents the toxic effect concentration (i.e. log LC50 in mmol/L) and "x" represents the log Kow value.
-Using these resulting linear equations, toxicity values (mmol/L) for untested chemicals may then be calculated in a three-step process: (1) select the appropriate class using the ECOSAR class definitions, (2) input the measured or estimated log Kow value of the molecule into the mathematical regression equation to estimate the toxic effect concentration (mmol/L), (3) use molecular weight of the subject chemical to convert the estimated effect concentration from mmol/L to mg/L for use in aquatic toxicity hazard profiles.
-The computerized ECOSAR program is designed to automatically complete all three steps when providing estimates based on the users chemical input.
-However, if a user is manually deriving toxicity estimates using the equations provided in the ECOSAR HELP Menu, the resulting estimate in mmol/L must be multiplied by the molecular weight of the substance to convert the toxicity value to mg/L.
+Therefore, $\log K{ow}$ values had to be estimated in order to use the chemicals within the training sets of the model.
+Although ECOSAR will accept user-entered log Kow values and recalculate the estimates on-the-fly, when there is uncertainty in reliability of available measured values for a query chemical, it is recommended that the predicted log K{ow} values be used.
+After collecting the training set information for each chemical including estimated log K{ow} and valid toxicity results, regression techniques are applied to the class-specific data sets to derive mathematical relationships between log K{ow} and toxicity (often called the resulting algorithm).
+These resulting class-specific equations typically take the form of y = mx + b, where "y" represents the toxic effect concentration (i.e., log LC50 in mmol/L) and "x" represents the log K{ow} value.
+Using these resulting linear equations, toxicity values (mmol/L) for untested chemicals may then be calculated in a three-step process: (1) select the appropriate class using the ECOSAR class definitions, (2) input the measured or estimated log K{ow} value of the molecule into the mathematical regression equation to estimate the toxic effect concentration (mmol/L), and (3) use molecular weight of the subject chemical to convert the estimated effect concentration from mmol/L to mg/L for use in aquatic toxicity hazard profiles.
+The computerized ECOSAR program is designed to automatically complete all three steps when providing estimates based on the user's chemical input.
+However, if a user is manually deriving toxicity estimates using the equations provided in the ECOSAR HELP Menu, then the resulting estimate in mmol/L must be multiplied by the molecular weight of the substance to convert the toxicity value to mg/L.

-In reviewing the QSAR Equation Documents provided in the ECOSAR HELP Menu for each chemical class, it can be noted that some equations have a greater number of training set chemicals than do others.
+In reviewing the QSAR Equation Documents provided in the ECOSAR HELP Menu for each chemical class, it can be noted that some equations have a greater number of training set chemicals than others.
 For example, the neutral organic 96-hour fish LC50 QSAR was based on toxicity values for 296 chemicals.
 In contrast, the fish 96-hour LC50 QSAR for haloketones (2 free H) was based on only 5 toxicity values.
 The differences come from a lack of aquatic toxicity data and knowledge base for many of the classes with excess toxicity.
 In all cases, as new data for these classes become available either through the New Chemicals Program or in the open literature, every effort is made to integrate valid data into each training set and refine the equations and classes as needed.